Petter Sørlle, 1884-1933

 Signy thumbnails pages | Links to all thumbnail pages | 50's -1- -2- -3- 60's -1- -2- -3- -4- -5- -6- -7- 70's -1- -2- -3- 80's -1- -2- 2000's assorted dates -1- -2- Base personnel pictures 50's 60's 70's 80's

 Signy Island in the South Orkney's group is 4 miles long and less than 3 miles wide, lying to the south of the middle of Coronation Island.
 Unnamed at the time, the appearance of the island was roughly plotted on James Weddell's chart of 1825.

 The island was given it's name by Capt.
 Petter Sørlle, of the Norwegian whale-catcher Paal who made a running survey of the island in the 1912-13 season.
 Captain Sørlle named the island after his wife, Signy Sørlle.

-I am very pleased to able to present this information about Petter Sørlle and his family after I unexpectedly received an email from Norway from Signy Sørlle's granddaughter Anne Lind in January 2005.
+I am very pleased to able to present this information about Petter Sørlle and his family after I unexpectedly received an email from Signy Sørlle's granddaughter Anne Lind in Norway January 2005.

 Petter Sørlle made many whaling trips in the Antarctic.

 He invented the stern slipway for factory ships in 1925.
 With this invention whales could be hauled up into the factory ships at sea, thus allowing them to operate throughout the open seas of the Southern, or Antarctic, Ocean without returning to the land station.

 But to Petter's advantage, I must add that he also wrote many letters to newspapers and authorities here in Norway, warning that there must be made international regulations, in order to protect the whales from extermination.